TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 ✔ Waterproof

-Why I Recommend It: The Avocado organic mattress protector comes in either a standard or deep pocket option, which fits mattresses up to 22" thick.
+Why We Recommend It: The Avocado organic mattress protector comes in either a standard or deep pocket option, which fits mattresses up to 22" thick.
 Both versions offer an impressive range of certifications and effective waterproofing.

-Why I Recommend It: The Brentwood Home protector is certified non-toxic, offers good comfort and waterproof protection.
+Why We Recommend It: The Brentwood Home protector is certified non-toxic, offers good comfort and waterproof protection.
 The price has increased since the product was launched but it still holds up against other brands on the market.

 It also pairs with Brentwood Home's Juniper kids mattress, which makes it a good choice for kids.
 The Juniper is one of our recommended bunk bed mattresses.

-Why I Recommend It: The Saatva Organic Mattress Pad has a highly breathable 300 thread count cotton weave that is ideal for hot sleepers.
+Why We Recommend It: The Saatva Organic Mattress Pad has a highly breathable 300 thread count cotton weave that is ideal for hot sleepers.
 The fabric strikes a perfect balance between softness and airflow.
 It's very high quality with a luxury feel, for those with a bigger budget.

 There's no doubt that the Saatva pad feels incredibly luxurious.
 It's halfway between a mattress protector and a topper, providing some (but not all) of the benefits of each.